 Can I add multiple modified files using the Git commit command?

 If you have numerous modified files sitting in your working directory, it can be time-consuming to add them one at a time.
 Speed up the process by using the git commit command followed by the -a flag.
 This will add all of the modified or deleted files in your working directory to the current commit.
 It should look something like this:

 git commit -a -m “Update trial-activate page with changes from release."

 Ready for an easier way to commit your code changes in Git?

-The GitKraken Git client will give you more confidence staging, saving, and committing your file changes in Git with its simple user interface and clear organizational structure.
+The GitKraken Git GUI will give you more confidence staging, saving, and committing your file changes in Git with its simple user interface and clear organizational structure.